Ever scroll through Instagram at 3 am, convinced everyone sleeps soundly while you toss and turn like a rotisserie chicken on espresso?

 4. Work On Your Parasympathetic Nervous System

 The Parasympathetic Nervous System is your body’s rest and digest mode.
-The Sympathetic Nervous System is in the infamous fight or flight mode.
-Many people’s nervous system is stuck in an almost perpetual Sympathetic mode.
+The Sympathetic Nervous System is in the infamous fight-or-flight mode.
+Many people’s nervous systems are stuck in an almost perpetual Sympathetic mode.

 If you do not get your parasympathetic system working, you will experience insomnia, mood changes, and eventually adrenal fatigue, also known as burnout.